creativecontrol/creativecontrol_CircuitPython_LTC166X/README.rst

 Tutorial
 =============

-A tutorial on controlling daisy-chained LTC166X DAC can be found on my website `creativecontrol <https://www.creativecontrol.cc/blog/2023/7/7/circuitpython-ltc166x-dac-control-of-daisy-chained-dacs>`_.
+A tutorial on controlling daisy-chained LTC166X DACs can be found on my website `creativecontrol <https://www.creativecontrol.cc/blog/2023/7/7/circuitpython-ltc166x-dac-control-of-daisy-chained-dacs>`_.

 Contributing
 ============